'Our city is heartbroken': Louisville holding vigil today to mourn 5 killed in bank shooting

 Nine people -- including Eckert, before she died Monday -- were hospitalized after the shooting, officials said.
 Among the eight current survivors, five had been discharged as of Tuesday, a hospital spokesperson said.

-The three victims who remain hospitalized include Wilt, who underwent brain surgery and was in critical condition Tuesday, and two others who were in fair condition, the hospital spokesperson said.
+The three victims who remained hospitalized Tuesday include Wilt, who underwent brain surgery and was in critical condition, and two others who were in fair condition, the hospital spokesperson said.

 Monday's massacre in Louisville was one of at least 147 mass shootings this year in the US, according to the Gun Violence Archive, which like CNN defines a mass shooting as four or more people shot, not including the shooter.